-Your investor(s) will be looking for returns, so you may need to have difficult business conversations and your ambition must continue to motivate your investor so that they in turn are motivated to continue to help your business grow.
+Your investor will be looking for returns, so you may need to have difficult business conversations.
+You must stay sufficiently ambitious so it motivates them to continue helping your business develop.

 Selling a stake in your business usually requires commitment and preparation.
 But the results can be worth it.
 Are you ready?